-Sugar takes a number of different forms.
+Sugar takes several different forms.
 Glucose, fructose, and sucrose are all types of sugar.

-As well as different forms of sugar there are many different names for added sugar.
-This means sugar can be disguised as all kinds of ingredients in products in supermarkets.
+As well as different forms of sugar, there are many other names for added sugar.
+This means sugar can be disguised as all kinds of product ingredients in supermarkets.
 Keep your eyes peeled for:

 It can be extremely overwhelming to be in the supermarket trying to make healthy choices.
-Food labels are the easiest way to judge which products have too much sugar in them.
+Food labels are the easiest way to judge which products have too much sugar.

-Here is a simple strategy to help you move away from high sugar options to lower sugar options.
+Here is a simple strategy to help you move from high-sugar options to lower-sugar options.